 I’ve been thinking during this Holy Week about what Easter must have looked like to the early disciples.
-Over the centuries, we have added so many layers of celebration and tradition that we can barely fathom what the followers of Jesus experienced on that first Easter.
+Over the centuries, we have added so many layers of celebration and tradition that we scarcely can fathom what the followers of Jesus experienced on that first Easter.

 They were sheltering in place in their homes grieving for what they thought they had lost.
 They were fearful of impending doom.
 Their leader had died.
 Would they be next?
 Life as they knew it was over.
 Jesus was dead and buried in a tomb.
 They wept and whispered and worried and wondered what the future held for them.